Can’t decide on your next MICE destination? We can help by introducing you to the diverse culture and fascinating sights and sounds of Spain.

 Barcelona and Madrid are the most popular destinations in Spain and are even listed in the ICCA’s ranking of top five cities for MICE events.
 However, the country has more destinations that are equally as good and are even better for MICE tourism during summer seasons.
 As we are approaching the summer season, we have selected four destinations to be featured as Spain’s best MICE summer destination.
 These destinations are selected based on the following criteria and characteristics:

-Every week in the upcoming four weeks, one of the selected destinations will be highlighted and celebrated.
-This week, we kick off with Barcelona.
+Every week in the upcoming month, one of the selected destinations will be highlighted and celebrated.
+This week, we kick off with Barcelona, and next week will be all about Bilbao.

-Since the crisis in 2008, MICE tourism has played a fundamental role in the recovery of Spain’s economic activity, which is one of the reasons the city has developed to be a top MICE destination.
-Accordingly, some of the most important MICE events such as
+Since the crisis in 2008, MICE tourism has played a fundamental role in the recovery of Barcelona’s economic activity, which is one of the reasons the city has developed to be a top MICE destination.
+Accordingly, some of the most important MICE events, such as those written below, are held in Barcelona.

 - IBTM; where over 13,474 industry professionals are joined for networking purposes,